Ttibsi/rawterm/README.md

 # rawterm
-A c++ header-only library for working with raw mode in a terminal

-See `main.cpp` for an example on how this works
+A c++20 header-only library for working with raw mode in a terminal.
+See the `examples/` directory for examples on how to use this library -- see `examples/keys.cpp` for a simple place to start.

-Note that `escape.cpp` will print out the raw code that you press, and exists for testing purposes only.

 ### How to use
 All components are within the `rawterm` namespace.